Disciplined-22/Web-Scraping-and-Sentiment-Analysis/README.md

 [Understanding Key Sentiment Analysis Variables for SEO and Audience Engagement Optimization](https://docs.google.com/document/d/1JkCxXf6Qdp8JeSuw8GUsE7Yz4nakydmIsbEPQdNcfls/edit?usp=sharing)

-## How to Use this project
+## How to use this project

-A thorough explanation of how to use it via file zip download is provided in this [link](https://youtu.be/3Ogc9uakKQk?si=2dbqW1BJSgGQ_1tJ).
+A thorough explanation of how to use it via file zip download is provided in this [YouTube link](https://youtu.be/3Ogc9uakKQk?si=2dbqW1BJSgGQ_1tJ).
 ## For Google Colab, follow the steps below: